HaoweiChan/EyeDiagramNet/tests/data_analyzer/README.md

 -   Calculates statistics for eye-widths, direction block sizes, and file sample counts.
 -   **WARNING: Analyzes contaminated configurations** - detects samples where config values are parameter names (strings) instead of numeric values.
 -   **Analyzes duplicate configurations** within each file and across all files.
+-   **Analyzes out-of-range boundary parameters** - detects samples where config values fall outside the valid ranges defined by their param_types (automatically extracted from each file).
 -   Generates and saves plots for eye-width distributions (`eye_width_distributions.png`).
--   Generates and saves a detailed text summary (`training_data_summary.txt`) including contamination and duplication analysis.
+-   Generates and saves a detailed text summary (`training_data_summary.txt`) including contamination, duplication, and out-of-range analysis.
 -   All outputs are saved to a timestamped directory inside `tests/`, for example `tests/analyzer_output_20231027_123456/`.

 ---